 Hours and Fees

 The park is open year round from 8:00 a.m. until sunset.
-Boats must be off the water one half hour before sunset.
+Boats must be off the water 30 minutes before sunset.
 There is a lake use fee and a vehicle entry fee required.

 In compliance with the requirements of Title II of the Americans with Disabilities Act of 1990 ('ADA'),the Santa Clara County Parks and Recreation Department will not discriminate against qualified individuals with disabilities on the basis of disability in its programs, services, or activities.
 The Department will make reasonable modifications to policies and programs to ensure that people with disability have an equal opportunity to enjoy our programs, services, facilities, and activities.
 If you need assistance with an ADA request, please contact our ADA Coordinator.